GeoscienceAustralia/dea-knowledge-hub/docs/_templates/product-v2.rst

       :name: product-categorisation
       :class: h2

-   This metadata describes how the product relates to other DEA products.
+   This metadata describes how the product relates to other products.

    .. list-table::
       :name: product-categorisation-table